-Agencies providing youth prevention (YP) programs are empowered by local coalitions and the prevention resource center.
-Considering all YPs, along with coalitions and the regional prevention resource center, there are 9 agencies that contribute to youth prevention.
-According to DSHS, the following agencies are funded in Region 7 and work in some capacity toward youth prevention, if not directly: (1) Austin-Travis County MHMR and Austin Travis County Integral Care, (2) Brazos Valley Council on Alcohol and Substance Abuse, (3) Connections Individual and Family Services Inc., (4) Hays Caldwell Council on Alcohol and Drug Abuse, (5) Phoenix Houses of Texas, Inc., (6) Viable Options in Community Endeavors, (7) Williamson Council on Alcohol and Drugs, dba LifeSteps, (8) Youth and Family Alliance, and (9) YWCA of Greater Austin.
-However, there are several noteworthy agencies working in Region 7, such as Texans Standing Tall and the Heart of Texas MHMR working to develop a Waco ROSC.
+Agencies providing youth prevention (YP) programs are empowered by local coalitions and the Prevention Resource Center.
+Considering all YPs, along with coalitions and the Regional Prevention Resource Center, there are 9 agencies that contribute to youth prevention.
+According to HHSC, the following agencies are funded in Region 7 and work in some capacity toward youth prevention, if not directly: (1) Austin-Travis County MHMR and Austin Travis County Integral Care, (2) Brazos Valley Council on Alcohol and Substance Abuse, (3) Connections Individual and Family Services Inc., (4) Hays Caldwell Council on Alcohol and Drug Abuse, (5) Phoenix Houses of Texas, Inc., (6) Viable Options in Community Endeavors, (7) Williamson Council on Alcohol and Drugs, DBA LifeSteps, (8) Youth and Family Alliance, and (9) YWCA of Greater Austin.